katewiltshire/twitter-mood/readme.md

 This will spin up your docker container.
 Navigate to localhost and you should see the index page.

 This repository does not contain any twitter API keys.
 You will need to create a `config.py` file in the /flask directory, with the following function, filling in your own API keys.
-These can be found in the (twitter apps hub)[https://apps.twitter.com/].
+These can be found in the [twitter apps hub](https://apps.twitter.com/).

 ```
 def twitter_keys():